Emory University welcomes applications from undocumented students (with our without DACA).

-Application ProcessFirst year DACA-eligible students applying to Emory University (Emory College or Oxford College) should follow the application procedures of a domestic student.
+Application ProcessFirst year undocumented students (with or without DACA) applying to Emory University (Emory College or Oxford College) should follow the application procedures of a domestic student.
 Information regarding our application process and requirements can be found on the Apply section of our website.

 Frequently Asked Questions

 Please visit the Office of Financial Aid website for full details on who is (or is not) eligible for financial aid through this program.

 Does your college knowingly admit undocumented students?
 Would you advise the disclosure of their status in the application process?

 Yes.
 Undocumented students (with or without DACA) should feel free to share their personal stories with us through the essay portion of the application.
 High school guidance counselors are also welcome to share more about the student through the letter of recommendation.
 The more we know about your personal story, the better!

 Do you have institutional aid or merit-based scholarships for which an undocumented student (with or without DACA) would be eligible?

 Merit-based scholarships: Undocumented students (with or without DACA) are eligible for the same merit-based scholarships offered to all students.
 Emory University offers partial to full merit-based scholarships and membership in the Scholar Programs to incoming first-year students through the Emory University Scholar Programs.